Denali: Climbing history

 Using the mountain's contemporary name, Tatum later commented, "The view from the top of Mount McKinley is like looking out the windows of Heaven!"
-During the climb, Stuck spotted, via binoculars, the presence of a large pole near the North Summit; this report confirmed the Sourdough ascent, and today it is widely believed that the Sourdoughs did succeed on the North Summit.
+During the climb, Stuck spotted, via binoculars, the presence of a large pole near the North Summit; this report confirmed the Sourdough ascent, and it is widely believed presently that the Sourdoughs did succeed on the North Summit.
 However, the pole was never seen before or since, so there is still some doubt.
 Stuck also discovered that the Parker-Browne party were only about 200 ft of elevation short of the true summit when they turned back.
 Stuck and Karstens' team achieved the uncontroversial first ascent of Denali's south peak; however, the news was met with muted interest by the wider climbing community.
 Appalachia Journal, then the official journal of the American Alpine Club, published a small notice of the accomplishment a year later.

-The mountain is regularly climbed today.
+The mountain is climbed regularly nowadays.
 In 2003, around 58% of climbers reached the top.
 But by that time, the mountain had claimed the lives of nearly 100 mountaineers.
 The vast majority of climbers use the West Buttress Route, pioneered in 1951 by Bradford Washburn, after an extensive aerial photographic analysis of the mountain.
 Climbers typically take two to four weeks to ascend Denali.
 It is one of the Seven Summits; summiting all of them is a challenge for mountaineers.

-On August 4, 2018, five people died in the K2 Aviation de Havilland Beaver (DHC-2) crash near Denali.